yft22/sec-gate-oidc/libs/pcscd-client/README.md

 ## Testing

-The simplest way to test your reader/token it to use pcsc-client with a custom config.json.
+The simplest way to test your reader/token is to use pcsc-client with a custom config.json.
 Note that pcsc-client should be available for major Linux distributions.

 ```dotnetcli
  ~/$SOURCES/sec-gate-oidc/build> ./package/bin/pcsc-client --config=../src/idps-plugins/oidc-pcsc/test/simple-pcsc.json --group=0 --async --verbose